Skip to main content

 What are other states doing?

 Nearly every state is working on ways to better integrate community health workers into the health care system.
-One common approach is to create a certification process for community health workers, which can provide potential payers or employers with assurances that community health workers meet standards of training or experience.
+Many states now pay for community health worker services through Medicaid.

 Report